github/opensource.guide/_articles/getting-started/preparing.md

 If your project is on GitHub, putting these in your root directory with the recommended filenames will help GitHub recognize these as special files and automatically surface them to your readers.

+(Why do we write important files, like README, in all caps?
+Many command line environments use [ASCIIbetical ordering](https://en.wikipedia.org/wiki/ASCII#Character_order), which means upper-case files appear first in a list.)

 As a maintainer, these components will help you communicate expectations, manage contributions, protect your, contributors', and users' legal rights, and make sure that you and your contributors have a positive experience.
 The more you can document for your readers up front, the less work you'll have to do later on.

 ## Choosing a license